About the University

 All students are advised to enroll in a health insurance plan.
 Information on several plans designed especially for international students and scholars is provided at the orientation programs in August and January and available anytime in the ISA office, Miguel Hall 207A.

-Living on-campus: On-campus housing is available on first-come first-served basis for undergraduate students.
-If you are interested in living on-campus, please contact Housing.
+Living on-campus: On-campus housing is is mandatory for undergraduate exchange students.
+To know more about on-campus living, please contact Housing.

 *Students living in residence halls must also purchase a meal plan please visit the website for more information. ($7,350 per semester).